-During 2011, 2010 and 2009, sales to each of two customers by the Petrochemical Company exceeded 10 percent or more of the Company's revenues.
+During 2012 sales to two customers by the Petrochemical Company each exceeded 10 percent or more of the Company's revenues.
 In both cases these sales represented multiple products at multiple facilities.
-The total loss of either of these two customers could adversely affect the Petrochemical Company's ability to market its products on a competitive basis and generate a profit.
+The total loss of either of these two customers could adversely affect our ability to market products on a competitive basis and generate a profit.